ziangxiao/ziangxiao.github.io/index.md

 > **NEWS**

 > Our CHIPlay paper ''A Data-Driven, Player-Centric Approach to Evaluating Spatial Skill Training Games'' won the honorable mention!

->I am a student volunteer at CSCW 20.
-Let's chat!

 <!-- ## Projects -->